data-lessons/librarycarpentry/README.md

 Library Carpentry prides itself on reviewing and revising our lessons to ensure that they fit the needs and requriements of the communities we serve.
 As a result our lessons are at varying stages of maturity.

-Our core lessons - those which we are confident that anyone can teach with no problems - are:
+Our **Core** lessons - those which we are confident that anyone can teach with no problems - are:

 - [library-data-intro](https://github.com/data-lessons/library-data-intro)
 - [library-shell](https://github.com/data-lessons/library-shell)
 - [library-openrefine](https://github.com/data-lessons/library-openrefine)

-Our beta lessons - those which need to be taught more to iron out their content and flow - are:
+Our **Beta** lessons - those which need to be taught more to iron out their content and flow - are:

 - [library-git](https://github.com/data-lessons/library-git)
 - [library-python-intro](https://github.com/data-lessons/library-python-intro)
 - [library-python](https://github.com/data-lessons/library-python)
 - [library-sql](https://github.com/data-lessons/library-sql)

-Our alpha lessons - those which are new or substantially revised and have therefore yet to be tested in a teaching environment -  are:
+Our **Alpha** lessons - those which are new or substantially revised and have therefore yet to be tested in a teaching environment -  are:

 - [library-webscraping](https://github.com/data-lessons/library-webscraping)
 - [library-spreadsheets](https://github.com/jezcope/library-spreadsheets)